SpaceBurritos/Udacity_p1_Navigation/Report.md

-The learning algorithm used for these project was the DQN (deep q-network)
+The learning algorithm used for these project was the DQN (deep q-network), which is a value-based algorithm that uses two DNN models with the same architecture and an experience replay, that uses a random sample of prior actions of the most recent action as training data.
+Soft updates were used in the target model to minimize the oscilation of the main model while learning.

 The arquitecture used for the DNN consisted of 1 input layer and  2 deep layers (including the output layer).
 The number of nodes from the input layer to the output layer were: